besil/Actors4j/README.md

 # actors4j
-A lightweight, simple and efficient library for Actors in Java
+A lightweight, simple and efficient thread message passing library for Java.

+Inspired by Akka, designed for Java.